jlevy/the-art-of-command-line/README.md

 - To keep this to one page, content is implicitly included by reference.
 You're smart enough to look up more detail elsewhere once you know the idea or command to Google.
 Use `apt-get`/`yum`/`dnf`/`pacman`/`pip`/`brew` (as appropriate) to install new programs.
 - Use [Explainshell](http://explainshell.com/) to get a helpful breakdown of what commands, options, pipes etc. do.
+- Incorporate [eg](https://github.com/srsudar/eg) in your daily workflow for quick and concise examples of how a certain command is used within the command-line itself.

 ## Basics